Mardi Gras Indians: Exclusion and subversion

 In 1857, The Pickwick Club, an all-white gentleman's club, formed the Mystick Krewe of Comus, a white-only carnival krewe.
 They were soon followed by similar all-white, men-only krewes across the city.
 These groups often wore blackface and redface, and took part in public celebrations as well as private balls.
 Black people were initially forbidden from wearing masks during carnival; in response, groups of young Black men used "war paint" to hide their identities instead.
-After the state legislature allowed masking "from sunrise to sunset", Black people began masking according to the style of West African masquerade ceremonies.
+After the state legislature allowed masking "from sunrise to sunset", Black people began masking according to the style of Native American ceremonies.

 By the 1880s, Becate Batiste, a young creole man of African, French and Choctaw heritage formed the Creole Wild West, in Seventh Ward.
 Others soon formed their own "tribes".
 Their visual style, drawing from African and Indigenous traditions, served to satirize and invert the racist masquerades of white krewes.
 It also allowed Black people, whose African culture had been suppressed by slave laws and the Code Noir, to practice their traditions openly.

 Hurricane Katrina

 In 2005, Hurricane Katrina destroyed African-American neighborhoods in New Orleans.
 Tremé is considered to be the oldest Black neighborhood in America and during post-Katrina continues to experience gentrification.
-From the 18th and 19th centuries, free Black people owned businesses and mixed with Haitian immigrants at Tremé.
+From the 18th and 19th centuries, free Black people owned businesses and mixed with Louisiana Creoles at Tremé.
 It is estimated that Black people owned eighty percent of the neighborhood.
 After Hurricane Katrina passed through, over 1,000 Black households along Clairborne Avenue were wiped-out and replaced with 120 white households.
 According to research from author Shearon Roberts, the changing of racial demographics in post-Katrina affects the continuation of culture for some Black residents.
 Occupation by white residents of spaces that were once Black-owned and where Black masking and cultural traditions were perpetuated resulted in three consequences: "...economic loss through appropriation, increased forms of criminalization, and the rupturing of Black safe communal spaces."
 Black New Orleanians experience cultural intrusion and appropriation from outsiders that affects the meaning and history of their traditions.